HzaCode/ChemInformant/docs/source/basic_usage.rst

     #    (Aspirin, Caffeine, Acetaminophen)
     identifiers = ['aspirin', 'caffeine', 1983]

-    # 2. Specify the properties you want to fetch
+    # 2. Specify the properties you want to fetch (using snake_case names)
     properties_to_fetch = ['molecular_weight', 'xlogp', 'cas', 'iupac_name']

     # 3. Call the core function to perform the query